beave/sagan/doc/source/configuration.rst

 selector
 --------

-The ``selector`` can be used in "multi-tenant" enviornments.
+The ``selector`` can be used in "multi-tenant" environments.
 This can be useful if you have multiple organizational logs going into one named pipe (FIFO) and you wish to apply rule logic on a per sensor/organization level.